 Reasons to Migrate to the Cloud

-“Just because everyone else is doing it” has never been the reason you made a business decision before — and it shouldn’t be now.
-The next step in preparing for your cloud readiness assessment is considering why you want to make the move.
+“Just because everyone else is doing it” has never been why you made a business decision before — and it shouldn’t be now.
+The next step in preparing for your cloud readiness assessment is considering why you want to move.
 Common motivations for a cloud transition include:

 Supporting Business Growth

 Does your business need to streamline processes or remove redundant procedures?
 Has your IT budget gotten out of control?
-Cloud is a popular choice for companies looking to reduce operational complexity or cut costs.
+Cloud is widespread for companies looking to reduce operational complexity or cut costs.